listcall/lica/README.md

 - type `wormhole receive`
 - get the wormhole code from the sender
 - enter the wormhole code

+### Terminal Sharing

+Session host:
+- start a tmate session `script/tmate/start`
+- publish the session address `script/tmate/address`
+  the session address is published onto SSH-Chat

+Session participant:
+- enter the ssh command with session address on your command line

 ### Desktop Sharing